zhanglab/psamm/docs/commands.rst

 objective reaction is greater than or equal to the threshold value.

-The threshold can be specified by either giving a percentage of the maximum objective flux or by giving an defined flux value.
+The threshold can be specified by either giving a percentage of the maximum objective flux or by giving a defined flux value.

 .. code-block:: shell